 reactions.

-INTERACTION WITH OTHER DRUGS
+INTERACTION WITH OTHER MEDICINES

 different syringes.
 The vaccine cannot be mixed with any other

-drug in one syringe.
+medicine in one syringe.

-Patients on immunosuppressive therapy (corticosteroids,
+In patients undergoing immunosuppressive therapy (corticosteroids,

 cytotoxic or radioactive drugs), immune response after vaccination